pyodide/pyodide-blog/content/posts/react-in-python-with-pyodide.md

 How `pythonify` is implemented is not as important as the fact it is *possible*, and that you can use it to make your components more pythonic.

 > The implementation used in this post is fairly concise (~50 lines) but is convoluted.
 You can find it in `demos/react-in-pyodide/pythonify.py`.
 The full example is at `demos/react-in-pyodide/demo-4/`.
-You can find the JS fiddle here.
+You can find the [JSFiddle here](https://jsfiddle.net/gh/get/library/pure/pyodide/pyodide-blog/contents/demos/react-in-pyodide/demo-4/).

 # Incorporating MUI into Python